Hundi vs the bank: the real cost of sending money home the illegal way

 Here is where the per-transaction math flips.
 Formal remittance is not just a transfer, it is a key into savings products that pay far more than the fee you saved.

 The Foreign Employment Saving Bond is a five-year NRB bond for migrant workers and returnees paying 12.5% annual interest with the income fully tax-exempt (source).
-That is well above any bank FD and roughly double a typical savings rate.
+That is well above any bank FD and roughly double a typical savings rate, and it sits alongside the other government and citizen savings bonds NRB issues through the year.
 Separately, banks add about 1% extra interest on fixed deposits funded by foreign-employment remittance (example).

 A worker who routes money through hundi to save 1.5% on the transfer locks himself out of a 12.5% tax-free bond.
 On any horizon longer than a single Dashain, the formal channel wins on arithmetic alone, before any of the risk is counted.
 How to position that money once it lands is the subject of the savings account selection post.